-No. It is up to the activity medical director and planning committee to select appropriate topics and speakers for their CME activity based on the target audience’s educational needs.
+No. It is up to the activity medical director and planning committee to select appropriate topics and speakers for their accredited activity based on the target audience’s educational needs.

-A commercial interest, as defined by the ACCME, is any entity producing, marketing, re-selling, or distributing healthcare goods or services consumed by, or used on, patients.
+An ineligible company / commercial interest, as defined by the ACCME, is one whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 The ACCME does not consider providers of clinical services directly to patients to be an ineligible company or commercial interest.
 An ineligible company or commercial interest is not eligible for ACCME accreditation directly or via a joint provider relationship.
 Ineligible companies can be for-profit or non-profit organizations.

 What is the difference between exhibits and grants?

-Exhibit revenue is completely separate from commercial support (grants).
-Exhibits are never a condition for the recipient of an educational grant (commercial support).
+Exhibit revenue is completely separate from educational grants (also known as ‘commercial support’.
+Exhibits are never subject to any condition for the recipient of an educational grant (commercial support).
 Should an exhibit be requested or any other marketing arrangements, a separate agreement must be entered into with the appropriate party from the commercial interest.
-A fee will be charged for securing exhibit space, and the fee will be consistent for any exhibitor regardless of the organization’s involvement in the provision of an educational grant for the CME/CE activity.
-Exhibits must be kept separate from the CME activity.
+A fee will be charged for securing exhibit space, and the fee will be consistent for any exhibitor regardless of the organization’s involvement in the provision of an educational grant for the accredited activity.
+Exhibits must be kept separate from the accredited activity.

 What is commercial support?

-Financial, or in-kind, contributions given by a commercial interest, which is used to pay all or part of the costs of a CME activity.
-The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Commercial Support (Element 3.3).
+Financial, or in-kind, contributions given by a commercial interest, which is used to pay all or part of the costs of an accredited activity.
+The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Integrity and Independence.

 Are there limits to the amount of credits a clinician may claim for a specific format?